YassKhazzan/openperplex_python_library/README.md

 ### Custom Search Parameters
 - `system_prompt`: The system prompt for custom search.
 - `user_prompt`: The user prompt for custom search.
+- `model`: Model to use for the search.
+Options are "o3-mini-medium", "o3-mini-high", "gpt-4o", or "gpt-4o-mini"(default).
 - `temperature`: Float value to control the randomness of the output.
 Default is 0.2.
 - `top_p`: Float value to control the diversity of the output.
 Default is 0.9.
 - `search_type`: Type of search to perform (general or news).
 Default is "general".